help-me-mom/ng-mocks/README.md

 [![build status](https://travis-ci.org/ike18t/ng-mocks.svg?branch=master)](https://travis-ci.org/ike18t/ng-mocks)
 [![coverage status](https://coveralls.io/repos/github/ike18t/ng-mocks/badge.svg?branch=master)](https://coveralls.io/github/ike18t/ng-mocks?branch=master)

-# ngMocks - ease of mocking annoying dependencies in Angular unit tests
+# ngMocks - ease of creating mock declarations out of annoying dependencies in Angular unit tests

-`ngMocks` is a library providing **helper functions for creating mocked dependencies in Angular** that supports components, directives, pipes, modules and services.
+`ngMocks` is a library providing **helper functions for creating mock dependencies in Angular** that supports components, directives, pipes, modules and services.

 The current version of the library has been tested and can be used with: